Master of Finance

 When is the MFin Program start date?

-Applicants admitted to the MFin program in 2018 were required to be on campus beginning on July 2, 2018.
-After the summer term, all MFin students attend the MFin Integration Day in early September 2018.
+Applicants admitted to the MFin program in 2019 were required to be on campus the first week of July.
+After the summer term, all MFin students attend the MFin Integration Day in early September 2019.
 This event is an important component of the MFin program and is focused on building a cohesive and inclusive cross-class community as we welcome back our returning 18-month MFins and introduce them to our new class.
 The activities include numerous community building exercises and networking opportunities.

 Why not offer a degree in financial engineering?